kfilyk/carechanger-web/README.md

 This web framework was designed and built by Ross, Kelvin, and Misha of the University of Victoria Biomedical Club.

-# LOGIN
+# PASSWORDS

-username: testuser
+- SUPERUSER: kfilyk / kelvinfilyk@gmail.com / carechanger
-email: kelvinfilyk@gmail.com
+- CAREGROUP: cg1 / carechanger
-pass: carechanger
+- POSTGRES (LOCAL): kfilyk / pass

 # LOCAL SETUP